Planning and organizing your retirement is one of the most rewarding tasks you can do for yourself.

 Starting early and not waiting until your last day on the job, ensuring you have the required funds available or planned for, and easing into a retirement light on worry and apprehension is possible – but it requires some effort on your part.

 Retirement can be daunting in general.
-However, if you take care of these 10 important financial tasks and put them in order, your retirement can become the best time of your life.
+However, if you take care of these ten important financial tasks (pre-retirement checklist and strategies) and put them in order, your retirement can become the best time of your life.

 1. Picture Your Retirement

 As they say, “a picture is worth a thousand words.”
 While your retirement picture may only exist in your mind at this point, it is your first step in planning for retirement.